-- Empowerment and awareness raising – through team activities and workshop for young adult persons and teenagers (16-17 years old).
+- Empowerment and awareness raising – through team activities and workshops for young adult persons and teenagers (16-17 years old).

 - Policy proposals and measures to be taken on a national and European level based on the desk research and the needs of GBV survivors supported by Diotima Centre.